 Alcohol rehab centers provide the most effective way to end alcohol addiction.
 The solution to alcohol dependence begins in a quality rehab center that includes alcohol detox and rehab in the same treatment center.
 Beyond detox, rehab programs will help you learn to live without alcohol while treating the physical, psychological and emotional effects of alcohol addiction.
-At Recovery Connection we only work with nationally accredited treatment centers that combine the elements of medically supervised detox, dual diagnosis treatment and trained medical staff in addiction medicine.
+At Recovery Connection we only work with nationally accredited treatment centers that combine the elements of medically supervised detox, dual diagnosis treatment, and trained medical staff in addiction medicine.
 Let us explain FMLA so to keep your job while in rehab.

 How Does Alcohol Addiction Progress?

 There are different levels of alcohol addiction.
-Not every person who is comes to alcohol rehab has the same drinking behavior.
-The question you must as yourself is, “At what point is my drinking affecting my life and the lives of the people around me in a negative or life altering way?”
+Not every person who comes to alcohol rehab has the same drinking behavior.
+The question you must as yourself is, “At what point is my drinking affecting my life and the lives of the people around me in a negative or life-altering way?”
 Chances are that if you are reading this page then you are already at the level where you need alcohol addiction treatment.
 Recovery Connection advises anyone who drinks to take the alcoholism self-test.
 The answers may surprise you but knowing you have a problem and admitting it is the first step to living a life free from the negative aspects of addiction.

 The definition of alcohol addiction is when you drink alcohol compulsively and are unable to stop drinking despite negative consequences.
-These negative consequences are not universal for to everyone addicted to alcohol.
-For a serious alcoholic it may be cirrhosis of the liver, kidney failure or other serious health issues.
+These negative consequences are not universal for everyone addicted to alcohol.
+For a serious alcoholic, it may be cirrhosis of the liver, kidney failure or other serious health issues.
 For a light drinker, a DUI is a negative consequence that will make you think seriously about your drinking.
 You don’t have to be physically addicted to alcohol to seek alcohol rehab.
 In fact, the best time to go to alcohol rehab is when your life has not yet been affected drastically enough.
 Going to alcohol rehab before you are completely dependent on alcohol will save you years of those negative consequences that will happen if you don’t stop drinking.

-Negative Consequences from Alcoholism and Alcohol Addiction:
+Negative Consequences of Alcoholism and Alcohol Addiction: